Critical Role: Vox Machina Origins: Reviews

 Critical Role: Vox Machina Origins (the first volume) was 8th on CBR's "10 Best Comic Books & Graphic Novels Any D&D Player Should Read" list.
-Steve Gustafson, for 411Mania, gave the first issue of Critical Role: Vox Machina Origins Volume 1 an 8 out of 10 and wrote: "Samson’s art is quite nice, and complements Mercer and Colville’s storytelling well.
+Steve Gustafson, for 411Mania, gave the first issue of Critical Role: Vox Machina Origins Volume 1 an 8 out of 10 and wrote: "Samson's art is quite nice, and complements Mercer and Colville's storytelling well.
 The fantasy art brings to mind a cleaner, more defined tone than a book like Saga, differentiating itself nicely. [...]
 All in all, Vox Machina – Origins serves as an effective jumping-off point for people who want to learn what all the Critical Role fuss is about, but it also stands strong as its own thing too.
-There’s enough here for readers to want to keep progressing".
+There's enough here for readers to want to keep progressing".
 In coverage of ComiXology's Bestseller List for April 21, 2018, Bleeding Cool highlighted that "Critical Role: Vox Machina Origins has been a huge digital success.
 Based on the popular roleplaying podcast, Critical Role, and only available digitally, this surprise hit has managed to beat Mister Miracle".

 Cori McCreery, for WWAC, highlighted that Tiberius was written out of the prequel comic in the second volume.
 She wrote, "Part of the beauty of adaptations is that you can change things that no longer fit the story you want to tell.
 The Critical Role team had a falling out with the actor who played Tiberius, and the character wound up leaving the game pretty early on into the stream, and leaving a bit of a conundrum for adaptations like this and the upcoming cartoon. [...]
-So while I don’t know if they’re writing the character out in the comics earlier than he left the game, I do know that they do not plan to use him in the animated series, despite his being present for some of the adventures there.
-I’d be perfectly fine if this adaptation took a page from the medium it’s part of and provides everyone with a retcon of the group’s past".

-Christian Hoffer, for ComicBook, gave the sixth issue of Critical Role: Vox Machina Origins Volume 2 a rating of 4 out of 5 and wrote: "Critical Role's second miniseries ends in a bit of a rushed fashion, but it's still an enjoyable one and hints at greater adventures to come. [...]
+So while I don't know if they're writing the character out in the comics earlier than he left the game, I do know that they do not plan to use him in the animated series, despite his being present for some of the adventures there.
+I'd be perfectly fine if this adaptation took a page from the medium it's part of and provides everyone with a retcon of the group's past".
+Christian Hoffer of ComicBook.com gave the sixth issue of Critical Role: Vox Machina Origins Volume 2 a rating of 4 out of 5 and wrote: "Critical Role's second miniseries ends in a bit of a rushed fashion, but it's still an enjoyable one and hints at greater adventures to come. [...]
 There's still tons of great character moments and most importantly the feeling that Vox Machina's adventures are just getting started."